jarun/imgp/README.md

 **Note**: If you're having trouble with the AUR packages please email the package maintainer at zach@zach-adams.com before creating an issue.

+## Shell completion

+Shell completion scripts for Bash, Fish and Zsh can be found in respective subdirectories of [auto-completion/](https://github.com/jarun/imgd/blob/master/auto-completion).
+Please refer to your shell's manual for installation instructions.

 ## Usage

 ### cmdline options